 Participants were largely positive towards concept-based explanations.
 Most praises were about their part-based form.
 They liked that the AI's output was broken down into chunks that human birders reason with, i.e., concepts \interview{3,4,11}. \shortquote{This is what a person looks for basically when they're identifying a bird,} remarked P3.
-Relatedly, participants liked that concept-based explanations resemble the way bird identifications are taught and shared between people \interview{3,8,17}.
+Relatedly, participants liked that concept-based explanations resemble the way bird identifications are taught and shared between birders \interview{3,8,17}.
 P17 said, \shortquote{before all this technology, this is exactly how you would basically learn to ID a bird.} For these reasons, participants mentioned that concept-based explanations seem helpful for learning to identify birds on their own.

 Participants also mentioned other use cases where concept-based explanations can help.
-For instance, P11 said they allow people to check the AI's output more thoroughly because people can agree or disagree with the explanation at the level of individual concepts.
-As an example, they said they would not believe the AI's output if the explanation says there are red feathers in a photo when there are not.
-Participants also liked that the shown explanations provided a final score for the output because they convey the AI's confidence in the identification \interview{1,5,17}.
-P5 said such scores would be particularly helpful when comparing similar-looking candidate birds.
+For instance, P11 said they would allow people to check the AI's output more thoroughly because people can agree or disagree with the explanation at the level of individual concepts.
+As an example, they said they would not believe the AI's output if the explanation says there are red feathers in the photo when there are not.
+Participants also liked that the shown explanations provided a final score for the output because they display the AI's confidence in the identification \interview{1,5,17}.
+P5 said such scores would be particularly helpful when they are comparing similar-looking candidate birds.